Poseidon Rex: Plot

-Now aware there is a deadly creature in the water, the group heads out onto the sea with the coast guard to try to kill the creature.
-However, their attempts fail and Henry is killed.
-The remaining group returns to shore and the coast guard heads out to destroy the creature once more, although it quickly kills them before attacking and killing people on land.
+Now aware that, there is a deadly dinosaur in the water, who Sarah name's "Poseidon Rex", due to its amphibious physiology, as well as being a species of the tyrannosaurus, the group heads out, onto the sea, with the coast guard to try to kill the Poseidon Rex.
+But their attempts fail and Henry is killed.
+The remaining group returns to shore and the coast guard heads out to destroy the Poseidon Rex once more, although it quickly kills them, before attacking and killing people on land.
 Jackson, Sarah and Rod attempt to steal a car, although Tariq arrives still demanding Jackson for the gold.
-The creature eats Tariq; allowing Jackson, Sarah, and Rod to escape.
-After picking up guns at Tariq's compound, they are chased into the forest by the creature before escaping to an abandoned military base, where they decide to spend the night.
+The Poseidon Rex eats Tariq, allowing Jackson, Sarah and Rod to escape.
+After picking up guns at Tariq's compound, they are chased, into the forest, by the Poseidon Rex, before escaping to an abandoned military base, where they decide to spend the night.
 They attempt to radio for help, although to no avail.
-Jackson, and Sarah have sex that night before the group gets a response from the military the next morning, which states they're going to bomb the island in order to kill the creature and they have to escape.
+Jackson and Sarah have sex that night, before the group gets a response from the military the next morning, which states they are going to bomb the island, in order to kill the Poseidon Rex and they have to escape.

-Jackson decides to fly a plane over the ocean to distract the creature while Sarah and Rod escape in a boat.
-However, the creature chases the boat instead and Rod attempts to shoot it with a bazooka, although he falls into the water and is eaten.
-As several fighter jets bomb the creature and wound it, Sarah takes the bazooka and fires it, decapitating the creature.
-Sarah returns to land and reunites with Jackson, although they realize that they forgot to destroy the dozens of eggs still in the ocean, one of which hatches in the meantime.
+Jackson decides to fly a plane over the ocean to distract the Poseidon Rex well Sarah and Rod escape in a boat.
+But the Poseidon Rex chases the boat, instead and Rod attempts to shoot it, with a bazooka, although he falls, into the water and is eaten.
+As several fighter jets bomb the Poseidon Rex and wound it, Sarah takes the bazooka and fires it, decapitating the Poseidon Rex.
+Sarah returns to land and reunites, with Jackson, although they realize that, they forgot to destroy the dozens of eggs still in the ocean, one of which hatches in the meantime.